scrapbird/scrapbird.github.io/_posts/2017-11-09-chasing-necurs.md

 ## The Outcome

 There is still a lot to do but I am very happy with the outcome of my work so far.
 I am currently capturing SMTP traffic as I type this and the sample is running smoothly.
-My monitor shows all C2 communication and SMTP traffic flowing from the box as can be seen here:
+My monitor shows all C2 communication and SMTP traffic flowing from the box, as can be seen here:

 ![necurs packet capture](/images/necurs-pcap.png "necurs packet capture")